Palomino19/project-structure-1/README.md

     extension.
 This makes differentiation between the two very obvious and easy.

 -   Hooks do not need to have a `.hook.jsx` extension, just a `.jsx` extension.
-    Hooks name should follow the general convention of prefixing the hook with "use", making spotting hooks easy.
+    Hook name should follow the general convention of prefixing the hook with "use", making spotting hooks easy.
 Anything that's not a hook should avoid the "use" prefix to avoid confusion.
 Example: `useFuzzyFilter.jsx`